The Perfect Steak Thickness: What’s Best?

 The first factor to consider is the cut of the steak.
 Different cuts have different textures and levels of tenderness.
 Some cuts, like ribeye or filet mignon, are naturally more tender and therefore require less cooking time.

-See also What To Serve With Fried Steak?
+See also What Is Shell Steak?

 These cuts are ideal for thicker steaks as they can retain their juiciness even with longer cooking times.